B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewie_step_by_step.rst

 	chewBBACA.py ExtractCgMLST -i cgMLST_712.tsv -o cgMLST95_645 --t 0.95 --g expected_results/Evaluate genome quality/excluded_genomes.txt

-The cgMLST at 95% included 1,249 loci.
+The determined cgMLST includes 1,249 loci, an additional 54 loci (~+4% of the previously defined cgMLST).

 Minimum Spanning Tree
 :::::::::::::::::::::

-The file ``cgMLST95_645/cgMLST.tsv`` can be uploaded to `Phyloviz online <https://online.phyloviz.net>`_ to visualize a Minimum Spanning Tree.
+You can upload the file ``cgMLST95_645/cgMLST.tsv`` and any of the associated metadata to `Phyloviz online <https://online.phyloviz.net>`_ to visualize a Minimum Spanning Tree and perform various dataset operations that allow you to explore and analyse the results generated during this tutorial.